Story Behind Dominant Dog Collars vs. Slip Collars

 The amount of pressure you apply depends on the dog.
 I look at it like how I look at a correction on a dog.
 A correction is not designed to punish a dog.
 It should only be strong enough to get a behavior change.
 That’s the same concept to use when looking at Dominant Dog Collars.

-I designed the Dominant Dog Collars back in the 1990s when I used to import selection-tested police service dogs.
-I would bring them into the US and sell them to vendors who would train them for a police department.
+I designed the Dominant Dog Collar back in the 1990s when I used to import selection-tested police service dogs.
+I would bring them into the US and sell them to vendors who would then finish training them for a police department.

 Perhaps I should’ve patented or trademarked the collars.
 But now, there are several competitors that are selling Dominant Dog Collars.

 However, what makes us stand out is the cord we use.
 We use a solid hollow core cord that won’t stretch.
-Other places will use a cheaper cord material that can get anywhere from 1 to 3 inches of stretch.
+Our competitors use cheaper cord material that will stretch 1 to 3".
+Three inches can be the difference between getting dog bit and getting control of the leash.

 About Author